Let’s be honest.

 I mean they are for the business just as they are out to make good art.

-In fact, the money a musician make from his songs is what will keep him staying in the industry and producing more songs.
+In fact, the money a musician make from his songs is what will keep him staying relevant in the industry and producing more songs.

 So how can they get money to produce good art and stay in circulation if they don’t produce what the market will buy?

-Of course there are musicians and artists who stuck to their games of producing morally enhancing stuff that positively affects the society until people begin to appreciate their unique art.
+Of course there are musicians and artists who got stuck to their games of producing morally enhancing stuff that positively affects the society until people begin to appreciate their unique art.